microsoft/purview-data-governance-masterclass/Lab-09 - Data Quality Management.md

 ![Monitoring Scans](./assets/data-quality-scan-monitoring.jpg)

-This screen defaults to the Governance domain you clicked on but provides a drop down for you to easily switch to other domains you have access to.
+This screen defaults to the Governance domain you clicked on but provides a drop down for you to easily switch to other Governance domains you have access to.

-**✨ Pro Tip:** The Data quality scanning has functionality to check if there has been any changes since the last scan.
+**✨ Pro Tip:** The Data quality scanning has functionality to check if there have been any changes since the last scan.
 If no changes has been detected, then scan will be skipped.
-Skipped merely means there has been no changes in the data since last run.
-Skipped does not mean the job failed!
+Skipped merely means there has seen no changes in the data since last run.
+Skipped does not mean the job has failed!

 ## Task 7: Improve Data Quality (Step 13 to 15)